 This clinical policy references Current Procedural Terminology (CPT®).
 CPT® is a registered trademark of the American Medical Association.
-All CPT codes and descriptions are copyrighted 2019, American Medical Association.
+All CPT codes and descriptions are copyrighted 202219, American Medical Association.
 All rights reserved.
 CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all-inclusive and are included for informational purposes only.
 Codes referenced in this clinical policy are for informational purposes only and may not support medical necessity.
 Inclusion or exclusion of any codes does not guarantee coverage.
 Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.

-CPT® Description Codes 70554 MRI, brain, functional MRI; including test selection and administration of repetitive body part movement and/or visual stimulation; not requiring physician or psychologist administration 70555 requiring physician or psychologist administration of entire neurofunctional testing
+CPT® Codes Description 70554 MRI, brain, functional MRI; including test selection and administration of repetitive body part movement and/or visual stimulation; not requiring physician or psychologist administration 70555 Magnetic resonance imaging, brain, functional MRI; requiring physician or psychologist administration of entire neurofunctional testing